 I know of many writers who have toiled on content mills for ages with little to show for it, both professionally and financially.

 There are plenty of clients on job boards out there who will value your work and compensate you accordingly.

 As a beginner, spend most of your time pitching.
 That means visiting job boards almost every day.
-That’s how you land your first gig.
+That’s how you land your first online writing gig.
 Good luck!

 Hi, I’m Mercy Mmbone.
 My mission is to help beginner freelance writers find success online.
 Even if you don’t have a degree, becoming a successful freelance writer is not as difficult as you’d think.
 The most important thing you’ll need to get started is self-motivation.

 I’m honored to have worked with many popular companies including Ring Central and Freelancer FAQs.